 Brooklyn’s Woods make music that’s at once pastoral and schizophrenic, akin to the notion of a band called “Woods” hailing from New York.
 Songs move from acoustic folk to epic guitar jams with little notice or trouble, from bedroom pop to moody psychedelia without blinking.
 Of late, critics and fans alike have anointed the band the ringleader of Brooklyn’s emerging “lo-fi scene.”
 But what is this fabled scene?
 Does it even exist?
 And is “lo-fi” really the best way to describe Woods’ recent, unpredictable Songs Of Shame?
-Before the beloved Brooklyn band headed out of town on tour—including a stop this week at the big Party In The Pines festival at Big Sur, Calif., with Gang Gang Dance, Ariel Pink, and more—The A.V.
+Before the Brooklyn band's Sept.
+12 tour stop at the Turf Club, The A.V.
 Club spoke to Woods about noise for the sake of noise, tape labels, and living in a DIY performance space.

 The A.V.
 Club: Much ink has been written about the “lo-fi” scene, with bands like Woods and Vivian Girls cited as leaders.
 Are you consciously hewing to that aesthetic?

 Jeremy Earl [vocalist]: There’s no conspiracy.
 Some bands might add some fuzz, but none of the bands we play with are doing that.
 It’s not like we’re recording the song first and then saying, “That sounds way too hi-fi.
 Let’s run that through a garbage disposal.”